PDC Premier League Darts: Week 3 Betting and Odds Preview

 It’s hard to argue with those figures and while Cross can beat any player on his day, Michael Van Gerwen’s current form points to a third straight win in this competition.

 Our penultimate match of the evening sees Michael Smith take on Daryl Gurney.
-There are odds against prices on all three options here although the favourite Smith is only just above Even Money at 21/20 with Unibet and 888Sport.
+There are odds against prices on all three options here although the favourite Smith is only just above Even Money at 21/20 with Unibet.

 Victory for Northern Ireland’s Daryl Gurney is next on the list at 2/1 with 10Bet and SportPesa while it’s back to Unibet for the draw at 33/10.